bnbuckler/ficam-access/_includes/index.md

 <script src="https://use.fontawesome.com/e20c671b68.js"></script>

-# Streamline Identity Management
+# Manage Access Control
 ----------------------------------------------------------------
 <div style="background-color: #cbe3fc;color: black;margin: 0px;padding: 10px">
-<h3><span>What is the Access Control Management Programmatic Playbook?</span></h3>
+<h3><span>What is the Manage Access Control Playbook?</span></h3>

-<p><span>As the potential for internal and external threats to organizational security continue to grow, your agency should continue to focus on access control to protect its sensitive resources by making sure only authorized users have access to protected resources.
+<p><span>As the potential for internal and external threats to organizational security continue to grow, your agency should continue to focus on access control to protect its sensitive resources by making sure only authorized users have access.
 You may find the implementation of proper access management processes challenging because of the growing number of users, systems/applications, and facilities.
 As the threat landscape expands and the management of access control becomes increasingly complex, you’ll need a detailed strategy for resolving cybersecurity threats and controlling access to their resources in an automated fashion.</span></p>

 <p><span>This playbook will give you the answers to several common access control questions, including:</span></p>
 	<ul>